-Note: Each goal specified within the individualized treatment plan should include documentation of all the follwing:
+Note: Each goal specified within the individualized treatment plan should include documentation of all the following:

-- Baseline behavioral measurements of function; and - The individual's symptomatic or behavioral progress, to date, with assessment of specific measures of progress made (for example, in areas such as social skills, communication skills, ADL or specifically targeted functional impairments); and - The anticipated duration of treatment, which includes a timeline for achievement based on both the initial assessment and subsequent reassessments to be performed not less often than every 4 weeks.
+A. Baseline behavioral measurements of function; and

+- B. The covered person's symptomatic or behavioral progress, to date, with assessment of specific measures of progress made (for example, in areas such as social skills, communication skills, ADL or specifically targeted functional impairments); and - C. The anticipated duration of treatment, which includes a timeline for achievement based on both the initial assessment and subsequent reassessments to be performed not less often than every 4 weeks.
 The duration of treatment, along with the treatment plan goals and documented behavioral progress, is to be reassessed every month.

-OSU Health Plan considers continuation of intensive in-home behavioral health services (II-HBHS) medically necessary when the member continues to meet Severity of Illness criteria (see above) and has demonstrated one of the following (A or B):
+OSU Health Plan considers continuation of intensive in-home behavioral health services (II-HBHS) medically necessary when the covered person continues to meet Severity of Illness criteria (see above) and has demonstrated one of the following (A or B):

-- A. Measureable progress with the symptoms and behaviors associated with the psychiatric diagnosis or disturbance of mood or behavior is documented not less often than every 4 weeks and all the following are met: - 1.
-The member and family are cooperative with treatment; and - 2.
-The member and family are meeting treatment plan goals; and - 3.
-The member's symptoms or disturbances of mood or behavior are at risk for relapse or deterioration without continued treatment; or - B. If progress is not occurring, then the treatment plan is being re-evaluated and amended with goals that are still considered achievable by the appropriately licensed medical professional who conducts the re-assessment.
+- A. Measurable progress with the symptoms and behaviors associated with the psychiatric diagnosis or disturbance of mood or behavior is documented not less often than every 4 weeks and all the following are met: - B. The covered person and family are cooperative with treatment; and - C. The covered person and family are meeting treatment plan goals; and - D. The covered person's symptoms or disturbances of mood or behavior are at risk for relapse or deterioration without continued treatment; or - E. If progress is not occurring, then the treatment plan is being re-evaluated and amended with goals that are still considered achievable by the appropriately licensed medical professional who conducts the re-assessment.

-The member may be appropriate for discharge when any of the following are met:
+The covered person may be appropriate for discharge when any of the following are met:

-- A. Documented short-term (stabilization) treatment plan goals and objectives have been substantially met; - B. Member meets criteria for a higher or lower level of care; - C. Consent for treatment is withdrawn; - D. Member and/or family are competent, but non-participatory in treatment or in following the program requirements.
-The non-participation is of such a degree that treatment, at this intensity of service, is rendered ineffective or unsafe, despite multiple, documented attempts to address non-participation issues; - E. Member has not demonstrated documented measurable improvement and there is no reasonable expectation of progress at this intensity of service, despite treatment planning changes; - F. A discharge plan with follow-up appointments is in place.
+- A. Documented short-term (stabilization) treatment plan goals and objectives have been substantially met; - B. Covered person meets criteria for a higher or lower level of care; - C. Consent for treatment is withdrawn; - D. Covered person and/or family are competent, but non-participatory in treatment or in following the program requirements.
+The non-participation is of such a degree that treatment, at this intensity of service, is rendered ineffective or unsafe, despite multiple, documented attempts to address non-participation issues;

+- E. Covered person has not demonstrated documented measurable improvement and there is no reasonable expectation of progress at this intensity of service, despite treatment planning changes; - F. A discharge plan with follow-up appointments is in place.